Sorry, you need to enable JavaScript to visit this website.

 Housing costs

-Housing costs have been on the rise nearly everywhere since the start of the pandemic.
-Still, some places started with high home and rent prices, and they’ve surged even higher.
+Housing costs have been on the rise nearly everywhere, with the median price of existing homes in the U.S. reaching an all-time high of $435,300 in June 2025.
 Whether — and where — you plan to buy or rent a home in retirement is likely going to have a bigger impact on your budget than anything else.

 Healthcare costs

 There are a lot of factors that influence a retiree’s healthcare costs, the least of which is location.
-A 2021 report from HealthView Services1 revealed that most 65-year-old couples can expect their total retirement healthcare costs to fall between $156,208 and more than $1 million.
+Some couples may require as much as $413,000 to pay for medical costs in retirement.

 Taxes

-This is a big consideration throughout our lives, but when incomes decrease in retirement, it can become a huge factor.
+This is a big consideration throughout our lives, but as incomes may decrease in retirement, it can become a huge factor.
 Depending on the type of retirement income, you may have to pay taxes on your distributions.
-Federal income tax is a given, but living in a state with a high-income tax rate could leave you with even less income to live off of.
+Federal income tax is a given, but living in a state with a high-income tax rate could leave you with even less income to live off.

 Plus, if you meet the income threshold for your filing status, you may have to pay federal income tax on your Social Security benefits.
 Depending on where you live, you might also have to pay state income tax in addition to federal income tax on your Social Security benefits.